-(1) Sales for the Corporation are for continuing operations only and exclude the effect of changes in currency exchange rates (\$89.5 million) and acquisitions (\$49.6 million).
-Sales for Architecture & Software exclude the effect of changes in currency exchange rates (\$43.8 million).
-Sales for Control Products & Solutions exclude the effect of changes in currency exchange rates (\$45.7 million) and acquisitions (\$49.6 million).
-We determine the effect of changes in currency exchange rates for this internal performance measure by translating the respective period's sales using currency exchange rates that were incorporated into our 2007 annual operating plan.
-We determine the effect of acquisitions by excluding sales in the current year for which there are no sales in the prior year.
+(1) Sales for the Corporation are for continuing operations only and exclude the effect of changes in currency exchange rates (\$49.6 million) and acquisitions (\$15.7 million).
+Sales for Architecture & Software exclude the effect of changes in currency exchange rates (\$17.8 million).
+Sales for Control Products & Solutions exclude the effect of changes in currency exchange rates (\$31.8 million) and acquisitions (\$15.7 million).
+We use sales excluding the effect of changes in currency exchange rates and acquisitions as one measure to monitor and evaluate our performance.
+We determine the effect of changes in currency exchange rates, for this internal performance measure, by translating the respective period's sales using currency exchange rates that were incorporated into our 2009 annual operating plan.
+We determine the effect of acquisitions by excluding sales in the current year of businesses acquired during the year for which there are no sales in our 2009 annual operating plan.